 In their study of DOD prototype OTs, Smith, Drezner, and Lachow encountered the same phenomenon: few nontraditional contractors were participating in OTs.
 Their research revealed, however, that "a major part of the new activity [that is, companies new to working with DOD] [came] from segments of large firms where the firm is a traditional supplier: names like 3M, Lucent, Motorola, Eastman Kodak, Oracle, and others.
 But major segments of those firms, using corporate funds to develop products for the commercial market, had previously been unwilling to work for DoD under the traditional contracting process."
-In other words, a company that is a traditional contractor may have a segment or division that would be considered a nontraditional contractor, but the division's status as a nontraditional contractor is masked because it carries the name of a company that is known to be a traditional contractor.
+In other words, a company that is a traditional contractor may have a segment or division that would be considered a nontraditional contractor, but the division's status as a nontraditional contractor.
 Authors of the RAND study advised that "[d]emonstrating that [new companies are working with DOD] cannot be done by simply counting new names on a list of contracts and instead requires a series of individual company studies."
-112